 I wrote earlier a little bit about the click-generation.
 One can find many articles about it; what it means, what are its effect and so on.
 In short we call the current kids generation as population of click-age.
 It is a common topic about adults as to how kids are so used to mobiles and tablets and their apps.
 The kids start to get the feeling of the click almost at the same age as they start to feel and realize that hands and fingers are meant to hold objects.
 Some even know the value of click before they can say mama and papa!
 Of course these infants grow-up with their faces and hands fixed to their mobile phones.

 Mobile phones connected with Internet gives amazing power in the hands of mankind.
-It does not matter, f you know how it works and what goes behind it.
+It does not matter, if you know how it works and what goes behind it.
 What most people care is if they can get some output.
-For consumer it may be mean as simple as smiling cat to finding recipes to navigation to watching videos and taking online lessons.
+For consumer it may mean as simple as a smiling cat, new recipes, navigating the city, watching videos or taking online lessons.
 For producers in one or other way it means to get some dollars in the account.
 While it is normal for market to exist, but it seems to have provided a powerful tool in the hands of “marketing guys”.
 Here the intention of marketing is any person or organization who want to convince and control people to market/sell their products or services or agendas.
 In earlier time it was done, but it needed much more effort, investment, planning and still one would reach a small amount of people.
-Today, with one click on facebook more than billion people decide that 4 people killed in Paris is much more importance than thousands people dying in Bangladesh or hundreds of hectares of de-forestation in Amazon forest or thousands of girls and kids transported in human trafficking.
-All this can be decided by just click on facebook app.
+Today, with one click on facebook more than billion people decide that 4 people killed in Paris is much more important than thousands of people dying in Bangladesh or hundreds of hectares of de-forestation in Amazon forest or thousands of girls and kids transported in human trafficking.
+All this can be decided by just a click on facebook app.

 I hope people would start to click less to make a cat smile and spend more time to find a person to share some smiles and laughter.
 Maybe that may bring the balance back.